AlexiaChen/tiny-rdb/README.md

 # Tiny Relation DataBase

-A tiny relation database(tiny-rdb) with persistent B+ tree, but it does not support transaction.
+A tiny relational database(tiny-rdb) with persistent B+ tree, but it does not support transaction and SQL. the query language just simple query command.

+## Under development

+In progressing

 ## References: